 The character got his name from Garnet Street in Wapping.
 He is a curmudgeonly, rude, bigoted and sometimes racist old bloke who reflected the reactionary nature of some people of his generation.
-He also showed the world just how confusing it was for people of his age, born in the early part of the century, to cope with modern life.
+He also showed the world how confusing it was for people his age, born in the early part of the century, to cope with modern life.

 Warren Mitchell and Dandy Nichols

 Alf, played by Warren Mitchell, was married to Elsie, or as she was more commonly known, Else.
 As far as Alf was concerned, the woman’s place was in the home and although a staunch Tory, he could never quite like Margaret Thatcher because his working-class roots told him she should not have been working.
 Ironically, the politician Denis Healey once accused Margaret Thatcher of having the “diplomacy of Alf Garnett.”

 Elsie, played by Dandy Nichols, was the butt of much of Alf’s abuse and the person who had to listen to most of his rants.
 She was regularly called a “silly old moo.”
 Generally, if you heard the words “it stands to reason” come out of Alf’s mouth, you knew he would say something outrageous or completely inaccurate.
 However, we saw a different side to Alf when Else died, as he genuinely missed her, and it became apparent that his bluster hid a genuine affection for his wife.